Olafur Sigurdarson is represented by Rayfield Allied worldwide.

 Sigurdarson was born to sing Falstaff, both his voice and his body language are ideal for the part.
 And while he is able to fill the venue with sound, he can also bring the timbre of his singing down, almost to speaking ...Gavin Dixon, Seen and Heard International

-Recent successes include the role of Alberich in Das Rheingold, Siegfried and Götterdämmerung and Don Carlo di Vargas La Forza del Destino in Darmstadt; Telramund Lohengrin at Staatstheater Wiesbaden; the title role Rigoletto at Volksoper Wien; Méphistophélès La Damnation de Faust, Klingsor Parsifal, Iago Otello, Jochanaan Salome, Escamillo Carmen, Pizarro Fidelio and Tonio I Pagliacci in Saarbrücken.
+Recent successes include the role of Alberich Das Rheingold, Siegfried and Götterdämmerung and Don Carlo di Vargas La Forza del Destino at Staatstheatre Darmstadt; Telramund Lohengrin at Staatstheater Wiesbaden; the title role Rigoletto and Michele Il Tabarro at Volksoper Wien; Méphistophélès La Damnation de Faust, Klingsor Parsifal, Iago Otello, Jochanaan Salome, Escamillo Carmen, Pizarro Fidelio and Tonio I Pagliacci in Saarbrücken.

 Well-known for his work in the United Kingdom particularly in the Verdi baritone roles, Olafur sang the title roles of Falstaff, Rigoletto and Macbeth as well as Jack Rance La Fanciulla del West, Gerard Andrea Chenier and Barnaba La Gioconda at Opera Holland Park; he appeared at Grange Park Opera in the title role Le Nozze di Figaro, and as Ford Falstaff and Macbeth at Opera North.